Contact us with questions at email@example.com

 We are always accepting applications for Pop-up Vendors who want to try new ideas.
-We suggest that you pop up for at least two weeks before committing to anything more permanent.
+We suggest that you pop up before committing to anything more permanent.

 Why do you limit vendors?
 If you have available rental space, why don't you accept everyone?

 To best diversify our vendors and attract diverse customers, we have a specific breakdown of what type of vendors we accept.
 We also do our best to fill our space with non-competing tenants.